Amphimachairodus: Description

 Amphimachairodus was about 2 m long and probably hunted as an ambush predator.
 Its legs were too short to sustain a long chase, but it most likely was a good jumper.
 It probably used its canines to cut open the throat of its prey, severing the major arteries and possibly crushing the windpipe.
 Its teeth were rooted to its mouth and were not as delicate as those of most other saber-toothed cats of the time, which had extremely long canines that hung out of their mouths.
 The fangs of Amphimachairodus, however, were able to easily fit in its mouth comfortably while being long enough to be effective for hunting.
-Amphimachairodus also possessed a longer tail than most other large machairodont genera.
+Like Homotherium, Amphimachairodus canines would've been concealed in life.

 Skull

 This specimen was from a large male A. giganteus with the skull measuring 14 in from the Late Miocene in China, comparable to a male lion or tiger.
 Deformation of the skull through natural fossilization processes has changed the shape slightly, making it asymmetrical, but overall it remains an excellent specimen for studying the cranial morphology of this particular genus and species.